-Monitoring requirements related to Butternut Trees will be determined in consultation with the Ontario Ministry of Environment, Climate Change, and Parks (OMECP) as part of the Ontario Endangered Species Act Overall Benefit Permit process.
+Monitoring requirements related to Butternut Trees will be determined in consultation with the Ontario Ministry of Environment, Conservation, and Parks (OMECP) as part of the Ontario Endangered Species Act Overall Benefit Permit review and approval process.

 7.0 CLOSURE

 Provided that the regulatory, mitigation, and avoidance measures outlined in this report are implemented appropriately, the redevelopment of the Site is not anticipated to have a significant negative effect on the natural features and functions.